Fort Mohave, Arizona: Health care

 Fort Mohave is the location of the Valley View Medical Center, which opened in 2005.
 It is a 102000 sqft facility with state-of-the-art technology.
 The hospital features 38 medical/surgical beds, 10 rehabilitation beds, a six-bed labor and delivery unit, a six-bed intensive care unit, four major operating rooms and two procedure rooms.
 In 2010, Valley View announced a 1.2 million Emergency Room expansion.

 Emergency services

 Fort Mohave is served by the Fort Mojave-Mesa Fire Department.

 Transportation

-Vegas Airporter provides service between Lake Havasu City, Fort Mohave, and McCarran International Airport in Las Vegas.
+Vegas Airporter provides service between Lake Havasu City, Fort Mohave, and Harry Reid International Airport in Las Vegas.